 Reimagining a Conventional Bank Branch

-As most financial institutions move towards digital ADCs, the retail banking industry is also headed the same way and it wouldn’t be a surprise to see additional self-service stations inside branches with multiple cash deposit machines, check deposit kiosks, card dispensing kiosks, and even account opening kiosks.
+As most financial institutions move towards digital ADCs, the retail banking industry is also headed the same way, and it wouldn’t be a surprise to see additional self-service stations inside branches with multiple cash deposit solutions, self-service banking machines, card dispensing kiosks, and even account opening kiosks.

 Simultaneously we will see a reduction in teller counters for simple cash handling and deposit transactions in favor of these kiosks.
 Bank layouts will become more open with technology taking on more roles that would otherwise be monotonous tasks for bank branch employees.
 We’ll see an increase in standalone smart banking kiosks pop up in public locations such as shopping malls.

 This will broaden the reach of the bank and amplify the bank branch network without having to invest in a physical location with other added costs.